UPDATED: Gunman in body armor kills at least 10 in Buffalo supermarket

-BUFFALO — A gunman sporting a rifle and body armor opened fire in a supermarket in Buffalo, New York, killing at least 10 people before being taken into custody Saturday afternoon, law enforcement officials told The Associated Press.
+BUFFALO — A gunman wearing military-style clothing and body armor opened fire with a rifle at a supermarket in Buffalo, New York, killing at least 10 people before being taken into custody Saturday afternoon, law enforcement officials told The Associated Press.

 The supermarket is in a predominately Black neighborhood, about 3 miles north of downtown Buffalo.
 The surrounding area is primarily residential, with a Family Dollar store and fire station near the store.

 Buffalo police confirmed the shooter was in custody in a tweet, but did not identify the suspect.
-Police officials and a spokesperson for the supermarket chain did not immediately respond to messages from the AP seeking comment.
+Police officials did not immediately respond to messages from the AP seeking comment.

 Witnesses reported the gunman was wearing military-style clothing in addition to the body armor, one of the officials said